Male Duke of Burgundy on territory

 Who knows there may well be more Stephen Castle Downs to be discovered in the future?

-Coulters Dean was a small colony in the eastern part of the Queen Elizabeth Country Park Complex, however I haven't seen any Dukes there for many years and I feel it maybe too far away from any viable colony to recolonize naturally; the nearest colony would be at Butser Hill or Harting Down, in Sussex, where they have re-introduced it and carried out scrub bashing to keep the butterfly in good shape for the future.
+Coulters Dean was a small colony in the eastern part of the Queen Elizabeth Country Park Complex, however I haven't seen any Dukes there for many years and I feel it maybe too far away from any viable colony to recolonize naturally; the nearest colony would be at Butser Hill or Harting Down, in Sussex where they have found it on steep northern slopes and are carrying out scrub bashing and management with cattle owned by the National Trust to keep the butterfly in good shape for the future.

 Another site worth a mentioning is Martin Down where there were several individuals seen by David Green on a survey there in 2008, also other individuals were seen there a few years ago and Cowslip damage was found on a leaf.
 So there could be a very small colony surviving there, as there is certainly a lot of suitable habitat.
 In 2020 several individuals were reported, and were quite well spaced out, which requires investigation in 2021.